zin-Fu/Tongue-Segmentation-and-classification/README.md

 - Download the ViT model (`ViT.pth`) from the following link: [Download here](https://drive.google.com/drive/folders/1VfsYQrWYqJkDCaKgNZb22_evbMona_fG?usp=drive_link) (Place `ViT.pth` in the `./weight/` folder).

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the LICENSE file for details😊.